 Radnor Lake offers activities that are mostly centered around sightseeing.
 The abundant wildlife is a treat for those who love observing animals in their natural habitats.
 You can always see turtles waddling in the dirt, red-tailed hawks soaring in the sky, and deer darting through the trees.

-Swimming in the lake is not allowed because of its protected status, but you can still arrange for some unique, supervised canoe trips in the springtime.
+Swimming in the lake is not allowed because of its protected status, but you can still arrange some unique, supervised canoe trips in the springtime.
 All you need is advanced permission.

 6. Adventure Science Center